hypered/reesd-builder/README.md

 It can be useful to be able to clone multiple repositories before building a single image.
 The script `build` supports multiple repositories.

-The "main" repository, the one provided through the `--repo` option, should contain a Dockerfile at its root.
+The "main" repository, the one provided through the `--repo` option, is cloned first.
 The other repositories, given using the `--graft` option, are checked out within the main one.

 ```
 docker run \